Imanm02/Quera-ClassroomTools/README.md

 python data_collector.py
 ```

+This will result in a data.csv file with detailed student information.

 ### 4. Question Info Extractor (`question_info_extractor.py`)
 Retrieves detailed information about Quera class questions, such as names, exercise names, links, and scores.